Adroz/markr/README.md

     - Reject /import when any test result is missing any data we expect (ids, results, scores, date, etc.).
     - We'll need to calculate scores eventually.
 - TODO: Tests
     - Ingest multiple student results for the same test (with a difference in grade and available grade).
-Test across multiple transations, and more than 2 results.
+Test across multiple transactions, and more than 2 results.
     - I should really have db state tests (wasn't sure how to accomplish with the time given, which is why I tested POST/GET responses).
     - Fix the broken CI tests in GitHub Actions (GitHub fails the network tests--they run locally).
 - TODO: Add Docker build to GitHub Actions for automatic deployment.
-- TODO: How will this handled real-time dashboards?
 - TODO: The folder structure isn't the best as I didn't have time to configure the `build_runner` to look for files in the non-default location.
 - TODO: Add clearer method/function comments to make consumption easier.
+- TODO: How will this handled real-time dashboards?
 - TODO: if we want to support serving *student* aggregate results we’ll need another box/table, and we’ll need to update whenever a test with their student-number is updated.

 ## Approach
 I come from a client (Windows, WPF) background, so this was a new experience for me.
-I picked Dart as I'd been off the tools for a couple of years and have really only been dabling in Flutter/Dart for a personal project or two.
+I picked Dart as I'd been off the tools for a couple of years and have really only been dabbling in Flutter/Dart for a personal project or two.
 As I have played a bit with Firebase I picked a popular, and well supported, local NoSQL db (the more difficult part was getting it to run on Docker).

 NOTE: The Docker image *should* be pretty small ~10mb, but (even experimenting outside of the timed hours), I was unable to get the db package working with the small `scratch` base image.